When are the Old Testament saints resurrected?

 Old Testament Saints Are Not Included In The Rapture

 The rapture is described in 1 Thessalonians 4:14-18.
 In this passage two different groups of believers are described: those who are Christians still living upon the earth and those Christians who have died.
-In this passage this latter group is referred to as “asleep in Jesus.”
+The latter group is referred to as “asleep in Jesus.”
 The word “asleep” does not mean that they are sleeping in bed.
 The same word is used of Lazarus who had died a physical death (John 11:11-12).
 John 11:13-14 tells us that when Christ’s disciples heard Him say Lazarus was asleep, they thought Lazarus was literally sleeping; but then Jesus said he was dead.
 That is the same meaning of the Greek word used here for “asleep.”

 For if we believe that Jesus died and rose again, even so God will bring with Him those who have fallen asleep in Jesus.
 For this we say to you by the word of the Lord, that we who are alive and remain until the coming of the Lord, will not precede those who have fallen asleep.
 For the Lord Himself will descend from heaven with a shout, with the voice of the archangel and with the trumpet of God, and the dead in Christ will rise first.
 Then we who are alive and remain will be caught up together with them in the clouds to meet the Lord in the air, and so we shall always be with the Lord.
 Therefore comfort one another with these words.
 1 Thessalonians 4:14-18 (NASB)